JangasCodingplace/100-days-of-code/README.md

 # 100DaysOfCode Diary

+## Day 8 - Comparing Pytesseract and MMOCR
+- described downsides of PyTesseract and some alternatives
+- compared PyTesseract and MMOCR with images from day 3 and 5

 ## Day 7 - Building a simple Work time logger in Python
 - init basic python script
 - creating a simple script which is able to log work time